hfp/libxstream/README.md

 In the above signature, the last argument is taken by-address (due to specifying an output) even though it is an elemental value.
 Therefore, the call-side needs to make sure that the destination is still valid when the function is executed.
 Remember that the default function call mechanism is asynchronous.

 **Example: weak type information**
 To construct a signature with only weak type information, one may (1) not distinct between inout and output arguments; even non-elemental inputs can be treated as an inout argument, and (2) use LIBXSTREAM_TYPE_VOID as an elemental type or any other type with a type-size of one (BYTE, I8, U8, CHAR).
 The latter implies that all extents are counted in Byte rather than in number of elements.
-Moreover, scalar arguments now need to supply a shape indicating the actual size of the element (must match the size of a supported type).
+Moreover, scalar arguments now need to supply a shape indicating the actual size of the element.

 ```C
 const size_t typesize = sizeof(float);